33mestre/java_base/docs/site/sognisport/com.sognisport/-sognisport-application/index.md

 open class [SognisportApplication](index.md)

-Main class for the Sognisport application.
+Main class for the application.
 This class initializes the Spring Boot application.

 ## Constructors